ctkano/local-file-stream-to-azure-storage/README.md

 # Local File Stream To Azure Storage
-Local file stream to azure storage is a simple class library to help automating the upload local files stream to Azure Storage.
+Local file stream to azure storage is a simple class library, originating from the collection of multiple sources to define a straightforward and simplified solution to help automate the flow of uploading local files to Azure Storage.

 Files extracted from sources (such as from data base) and stored in a local computer, can be uploaded to Azure Storage dinamically and automated, by referencing this class library in an automate project.